zhcmeng/smolagents/docs/source/examples/text_to_sql.md

     with engine.begin() as connection:
         cursor = connection.execute(stmt)
 ```
-We need to update the `SQLExecutorTool` with this table’s description to let the LLM properly leverage information from this table.
+Since we changed the table, we update the `SQLExecutorTool` with this table’s description to let the LLM properly leverage information from this table.

 ```py
 updated_description = """Allows you to perform SQL queries on the table.
 Beware that this tool's output is a string representation of the execution output.